camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 API Consumers SHOULD validate the schema of the notification event data that is defined by the API subproject.
 It is RECOMMENDED that additional fields are ignored.
 Reliance on additional fields is an interoperability issue.
 Additional fields can lead to security issues.

+#### 4.3.1 Pre-requisites for using credential type `PRIVATE_KEY_JWT`

+To use `credentialType` with value `PRIVATE_KEY_JWT`, the API Consumer and API Provider shall share authentication information needed to request an access token.
+This includes a client ID, a token endpoint and a JWK set.

+The client ID uniquely identifies the application ([RFC 6749, Section 2.2](https://www.rfc-editor.org/rfc/rfc6749.html#section-2.2)).

+The JWK Set ((JSON Web Key Set)) contains the cryptographic keys used for authentication ([RFC 7517](https://www.rfc-editor.org/rfc/rfc7517.html))

 ## Appendix A: Notification authentication flows

 The following diagram describes the authentication flows for API Consumers with different authentication capabilities.
 Depending on those capabilities the sink credential type used will be `ACCESSTOKEN` or `PRIVATE_KEY_JWT`